End of Modern Civilization And Alternative Future

 Dougga, Tunisia – Roman city located in present day Tunisia.

-– Initially a Phoenician city, destroyed and then rebuilt by Rome.
+Carthage – Initially a Phoenician city, destroyed and then rebuilt by Rome.
 Later served as the capital of the Vandal Kingdom of North Africa, before being destroyed by the Arabs after its capture in AD 697.

 Great Zimbabwe